School bus routes cancelled across Ontario as COVID-19 worsens driver shortage

 Providers cited the pandemic and related health concerns as reasons for keeping drivers off the job.

-"The school bus industry has been struggling with a driver shortage for more than five years and the global COVID-19 pandemic has only worsened the problem for this school year," Student Transportation Services of Thunder Bay said in a Tuesday statement.
+“The school bus industry has been struggling with a driver shortage for more than five years and the global COVID-19 pandemic has only exacerbated the problem for this school year,” Student Transportation Services of Thunder Bay said in a statement.

 The statement said the average age of a bus driver in the area is 57, with some in their 70s, and many drivers have decided to remain off the job due to age-related health risks from COVID-19.

-"When you can't feel confident in your protection, that's huge," Montgomery said.
-"Every day, there's at least another person saying, 'I can't risk this."'
+“When you can't feel confident in your protection, that's huge,” she said.
+“Every day, there's at least another person saying, 'I can't risk this.”'

-The cancellations come weeks after concerns were raised the union, asking for better health and safety guidance for the industry.
+The cancellations come weeks after the union raised concerns over driver well-being and called for better health and safety guidance for the industry.

-Montgomery said the union's requests, including calls for greater compensation for new duties like taking attendance and making sure kids stay in their assigned seats, have not changed.
+Montgomery said the union's requests, including calls for greater compensation for new duties like taking attendance and making sure kids stay in their assigned seats, have not been addressed.

-Parents in Thunder Bay and Grey-Bruce are being advised to check online in the evenings and mornings for any new cancellations.
+A spokesperson for Education Minister Stephen Lecce pointed to $100 million in funding the ministry has committed for various aspects of transportation to schools during the pandemic, including protective equipment for drivers and driver recruitment.

+“We will never hesitate from taking further action to protect the health and safety of Ontario's students and education staff,” spokeswoman Caitlin Clark said in an statement.

-Brandi Gowan, a mother in the Bruce County area, said the uncertainty around transportation is making a difficult back-to-school year even more stressful for families.
+Brandi Gowan, a mother in the Bruce County area, said the uncertainty around transportation is making a challenging back-to-school year even more difficult.

 “Families are already feeling stress ... from the pandemic, stress around job security and stress from sending their child back to school, and now we have to worry about busing and whether we have anyone to look after or drive our children into school,” Gowan said in an email.